codepr/codepr.github.io/_posts/2019-10-27-asyncio-pubsub.md

 #### Callback based approach

-In python, `asyncio` implementation support either coroutines as well as callbacks, this was borrowed from the `Twisted` framework which pre-dated the `asyncio` coming, and by no surprise, built-in APIs for TCP/UDP communication offer both patterns, divinding them in [low-level APIs](https://docs.python.org/3/library/asyncio-protocol.html) and [high-level APIs](https://docs.python.org/3/library/asyncio-stream.html), the first using a callback approach and the latter, called streams, using a wrapper around
+In python, `asyncio` implementation support either coroutines as well as callbacks, this was borrowed from the `Twisted` framework which predates the `asyncio` coming, and by no surprise, built-in APIs for TCP/UDP communication offer both patterns, dividing them in [low-level APIs](https://docs.python.org/3/library/asyncio-protocol.html) and [high-level APIs](https://docs.python.org/3/library/asyncio-stream.html), the first using a callback approach and the latter, called streams, using a wrapper around